cuihenggang/mltuner-geeps/README.md

 [![License](https://img.shields.io/badge/license-BSD-blue.svg)](LICENSE)

 MLtuner-GeePS is an extended version of [GeePS](https://github.com/cuihenggang/geeps) with MLtuner support.
-MLtuner is a lightweight module that automatically tunes the training hyperparameters of distributed ML training (including learning rate, momentum, batch size, data staleness, etc).
+MLtuner is a lightweight module that automatically tunes the training hyperparameters for distributed ML training (including learning rate, momentum, batch size, data staleness, etc).

 ## Download and build MLtuner-GeePS and Caffe application